DDDEastMidlandsLimited/dddem-blog/_posts/2019-05-28-mentor-brunty-post.md

 # Introduction
 ---

 At DDD East Midlands we want to support our speakers.
-We are achieving this not only by offering a brilliant speakers workshop presented by Dylan Beattie to all our successful speakers but also by offering mentorship.
+We are achieving this not only by offering a brilliant speakers workshop presented by Dylan Beattie to all our successful speakers, but also by offering mentorship.

 Gosia and Matt have all kindly offered their time and experience as international speakers to those who want it.
 Gosia and Matt are both two fantastic examples of the brilliance the East Midlands has to offer.